mansibm6/mansibm6/README.md

 ### The PREMIER Center, University of Houston - Researcher (Data Scientist)
 *May 2025 to Present*

-- Partnered with Texas Health and Human Services to analyze the distribution and impact of safe drug disposal units across Texas and deliver annual reports.
+- Partnered with Texas Health and Human Services on their Texas Improved Distribution and Evaluation of Single-Use Disposal Pouches (TIDES) project to analyze the distribution and impact of safe drug disposal units across Texas and deliver multiple reports.
-- Lead implementation and maintenance of Salesforce CRM for streamlined research-center contact management.
+- Lead implementation and maintenance of Salesforce CRM for streamlined contact and communication management.
-- Build ETL pipelines from Snowflake for MarketScan-Veradigm linked Claims-HER data, and the NIH All of Us Research Program using Python, SQL, and SAS.
+- Built ETL pipelines on Snowflake for MarketScan-Veradigm linked Claims-EHR data using Python, SQL, and SAS.

 ### University of Houston - AI/ML Developer
 *Jul 2023 to Dec 2023; Sep 2024 to Apr 2025*

-- Engineered a Python and Pandas ETL pipeline to process and analyze 6,500+ unstructured calculus questions.
+- Engineered an ETL pipeline to process and analyze 6,500+ unstructured calculus questions using Python.
-- Built an LLM benchmarking framework integrating OpenAI, Claude, Google Gemini, and Ollama.
-- Presented the resulting research at the EDUCAUSE 2026 Annual Conference.
+- Built an LLM benchmarking framework integrating OpenAI, Claude, Google Gemini, and Ollama, and presented the resulting research at the EDUCAUSE 2026 Annual Conference.
 - Designed and prototyped AI chatbots for University of Houston students and staff using Botpress.

 ### Hewlett-Packard Inc. - AI Software Engineer Intern